openSUSE/obs-service-example/README.md

 ### <a name=test_service_container>3.3 Test your service running in the container</a>

+* Create a new test package with a `_service` file containing your `example` service.
+* Commit it to your test OBS instance
-FIXME: explain how to trigger service run
+* Run `osc service rr` to trigger the service

 ### 3.4 Network access for containers